 The prediction of epidemics, assistance in finding a cure for diseases and an overall increase in the quality of living can be extracted with the use of Big Data.

 Seetharam says not only do we have apps and devices that monitor our health, but there are now apps that even assist in self-diagnosis of medical conditions – within reason.
-This data is pollinated across industries, such as insurance companies, who build health and fitness reward programmes for the clients, and monitor this data through these apps and devices.
+This data is pollinated across industries, such as insurance companies, which build health and fitness reward programmes for the clients, and monitor this data through these apps and devices.

 From a demand perspective, consumers are attracted either to the brand of a retailer, the price of a product, or the necessity of that product.
 Retailers can take advantage of big data to increase their branding in the minds of consumers with smart marketing strategies, along with positioning of products within their stores.

-The surfacing of multinational franchises in the fast food and restaurants sector has intensified competition, putting local franchises under pressure.
+The surfacing of multinational franchises in the fast food and restaurant sector has intensified competition, putting local franchises under pressure.
 These franchises have been using Big Data analytics for some time and capitalise on the insights when expanding to emerging economies.